Brilliant vs. Khan Academy: Which is better for learning STEM?

 That distinction matters more than it might seem.
 Students who learn by actively solving problems tend to retain concepts longer, recognize when and how to apply them, and build the kind of flexible thinking that transfers to new challenges.
 Students who learn primarily through videos can absorb a lot of material quickly, but often find it harder to apply ideas when problems look slightly different.

-Brilliant is also designed to work for adults, not just kids.
-That means parents who sign up alongside their children aren't just paying for a tool — they're genuinely learning too.
-The family plan reflects this: Brilliant is built for curious people at any age.
+Brilliant is also designed to work for curious adults, not just kids.
+Parents who learn alongside their children aren't just paying for a tool — they're genuinely engaged in the material too.

 Which is better for my child?